I can’t believe it’s over.

 I’ll probably miss that most of all.

 I genuinely love this country.
-As I start to pack my bags I feel like I am leaving a piece of me behind.
+As I start to pack my bags I feel like I’m leaving a piece of me behind.

 Of course I’m looking forward to what the next six months holds — time with friends and family on four continents, exploring several new countries, sailing a yacht off the Turkish coast and so much more.
 It will be an incredible, albeit expensive, period of travel.

-I have a feeling, though, that I’ll be back here again before the end of the year.
+I have a feeling, though, I’ll be back here again before the end of the year.

 Home is where the heart is, after all.